Bruno-Eijs/UnboxLetters/README.md

 #### Configuration
 There are 3 macro constants in the code that can be modified within limits, though not much testing has been performed with values outside the default values:
 - `N_WORD_GOAL` in `src/main.c` is the maximum number of words that are allowed in a single solution.
 It is set to `2` by default.
-Setting this to values such as `5`, `6` or higher will make the computation take very long and will potentially make the `output/solutions.txt` file very large.
+Setting this to values such as `5`, `6` or higher will make the computation take a lot longer and will potentially make the `output/solutions.txt` file a lot larger.
 - `BOX_WIDTH` in `src/box.h` is the width of the Letter Box.
 Its default value is `3`.
 Some minor things will surely break if this value is set to `7` or higher.
 - `MAX_WORD_LENGTH` in `src/box.h`, is the maximum length of a word in the word list.
 Its default value is `40`.